On Efficient Language and Vision Assistants for Visually-Situated Natural Language Understanding: What Matters in Reading and Reasoning: Efficient Language and Vision Assistant

 \subsection{Problem Definition and Strategies}

-Despite multiple optimizations, the model displays performance issues, particularly generating hallucinations—incorrect responses due to inherent bias rather than accurate visual interpretation.
-These problems are evident in tasks requiring strong integration of visual and text information.
+Despite multiple optimizations, the model exhibits performance issues, particularly in generating hallucinations—incorrect responses resulting from inherent bias rather than accurate visual interpretation.
+See Appendix~\ref{sec:appendix_lens} for our preliminary analysis on this issue.
+These problems are especially critical in tasks that require strong integration of visual and textual information.

-\paragraph{Hypothesized Challenges.} We hypothesize two main challenges: (1) inadequate embeddings from the vision encoder, and (2) poor understanding of basic text comprehension tasks, which is crucial for complex document interpretation.
+\paragraph{Hypothesized Challenges.} We hypothesize two main challenges: (1) inadequate embeddings from the vision encoder, and (2) a deficiency in the basic comprehension of text within images, which is essential for performing more complex tasks.

 \paragraph{Improvement Strategies.} To address these challenges, we implement: (1) a more efficient vision encoder to enhance the quality of embeddings, and (2) a training regimen that prioritizes text comprehension before proceeding to more complex tasks.